-The City of Kingston is working to design, fabricate, and install warning signage at all stormwater management ponds on or before May 21, 2025.
-The signs will include the following minimum information:
+The City of Kingston completed installation of warning signage at all stormwater management ponds in April 2025.
+The signs include the following information:

-- a) Identification that the site contains a Stormwater Management Facility; - b) Identification of potential hazards and limitations of water use, as applicable; - c) Identification of the purpose of the Facility; - d) ECA approval number and/or asset ID; and e) Owner's contact information.
+- a) Identification that the site contains a Stormwater Management Facility; - b) Identification of potential hazards and limitations of water use, as applicable; - c) Identification of the purpose of the Facility;

+- d) ECA approval number; and - e) Owner's contact information.